 And that’s not just to keep things looking neat and tidy.

 If you slack off on mowing your front lawn at home, you may have to listen to grumbling from your husband or wife and endure dirty looks from the neighbors.
+For those of you who don’t even own a mower, take a look at the recommendations by Patient Gardener who are a reliable source when it comes to choosing one you can rely on long term.

-But if you don’t keep the grass and weeds around ground-mounted solar panels well cut, then you may put your solar energy production at risk.
+If you don’t keep the grass and weeds around ground-mounted solar panels well cut, then you may put your solar energy production at risk.

 Throwing Shade: No Thanks